jitsi-contrib/prosody-plugins/event_sync/README.md

 # Event Sync

-This prosody sends HTTP POST request with JSON payload to external API when occupant or room events are triggered.
+This prosody component sends HTTP POST request with JSON payload to external API when occupant or room events are triggered.

-If JWT token auth is used, name and email from the user context is also included in the JSON payload for occupant data.
+If JWT token auth is used, `name`, `email` and `id` from the user context is also included in the JSON payload for occupant data.